-Second, I am here to help support you as you work with your dissertation committee.
-They are your "first stop" in questions related to your research, design, and writing.
+I am here to help support you as you work with your dissertation committee.
+HOWEVER, they are your "first stop" in questions related to your research, design, and writing.
 Please ensure you are communicating frequently with them as you complete your valuable work.

-Third, and also very important, the EdD now offers a Doctoral Writing Specialist who can be a very valuable resource and support for your writing.
+The EdD offers a Doctoral Writing Specialist who can be a very valuable resource and support for your writing.
 This person can assist you with composing scholarly prose, editing, vetting research, and writing standards, structures, and styles.
 I highly encourage you to take advantage of this great benefit.
 At this time, Dr. Henry St. Maurice is the Doctoral Writing Specialist.
-You can schedule a meeting with him at <a href="https://hst.nih.gov/hst.nih.go
+You can schedule a meeting with him at <a href="https://hst.nat.nat.gov/hst.nat/scholar.gov/hst.nat/gov/hst.nat/scholar.gov/